LearnersGuild/curriculum-app/modules/How-to-Avoid-SQL-Injection/README.md

 ## Skills

-- Can explain what SQL injection is
+- Can describe what SQL injection is
-- Can explain what a parameterized query(or prepared statement) is
+- Can describe what a parameterized query(or prepared statement) is